 This is an assessment of language-like speech in the reverse speech of Burke Ramsey and the police interviewer during Burke’s police interview as a child.

-The examples here represent words that could be perceived, however, in many instances alternatives can be heard.
+The examples here represent words that can be perceived, however, in alternatives can be heard in some cases.
 Therefore, there is no certainty with the offerings presented here.

-In situations where there is any lack of audio quality or where there is spontaneous speech that is spoken at greater than medium pace, and especially where both occur together together, the possibilities of hearing language not there increases.
-This is true for forward speech, and applies also to reverse speech.
+In situations where there is a reduction in audio quality the possibilities of hearing language not present increases.
+This is true for forward speech, as it is for reverse speech.

-In ascertaining recorded language, it is important to understand how speech sounds, syllables and words interact with each other in forwards speech, and also how audio quality affects speech sounds by masking phonemes.
-This understanding needs to be applied to reverse speech to ascertain possibilities and parameters within which to operate.
+Understanding how speech sounds, syllables and words interact with each other in forward speech, and recognizing the effect of audio speech sounds, can help us to reduce errors in reverse speech recognition.
+Linguistic knowledge is important in ascertaining possibilities and parameters within which to operate.

 Forward speech dialogue

 BR: I was like laying in bed with my eyes open all night.
 So I was thinking of what might have happened.

 PI: Did you hear Mum and Dad talking?

 BR: I just heard Mum like going sicko/psycho.